Schlumbergera opuntioides (Loefgr. & Dusén) D.R.Hunt

 Epiphyllanthus obovatus, Epiphyllanthus opuntioides, Epiphyllum opuntioides, Zygocactus opuntioides

 Schlumbergera opuntioides is a rare cactus with green leafless stems made up of distinct segments.
 The stems look like those of an Opuntia.
-Young segments may be relatively flat, up to 2.8 inches (7 cm) long, up to 1.2 inches (3 cm) wide and up to 0.4 inches (1 cm) thick.
-The segments become more cylinder-shaped as they age, as well as becoming more woody.
+Young segments may be relatively flat, up to 2.8 inches (7 cm) long, up to 1.2 inches (3 cm) wide, and up to 0.4 inches (1 cm) thick.
+They become more cylinder-shaped as they age, as well as becoming woodier.
 The plant may form a shrub up to 4 feet (1.2 m) tall.
-The flowers are pink to purple, up to 2.4 inches (6 cm) long and up to 1.8 inches (4.5 cm) in diameter.
+Flowers are pink to purple, up to 2.4 inches (6 cm) long, and up to 1.8 inches (4.5 cm) in diameter.

 How to Grow and Care